Republicans plan to boycott vote on Biden Fed nominees

+Despite the focus on Raskin, Tuesday’s boycott halts progress on filling vacancies on the seven-seat Federal Reserve Board, including the confirmation process for Biden’s renomination of Fed Chair Jerome H. Powell, who has broad support among Republicans and Democrats.

-“Last week, I told Chairman Brown that Republican Committee members would agree to proceed with a markup on all outstanding nominations except that of Sarah Bloom Raskin," Toomey said in a statement Tuesday, ahead of the 2:15 p.m.
+“Last week, I told Chairman Brown that Republican Committee members would agree to proceed with a markup on all outstanding nominations except that of Sarah Bloom Raskin," Patrick J. Toomey (R-Pa.) said in a statement Tuesday, ahead of the 2:15 p.m.
 E.T. vote.

 “All senators — not just Banking Republicans — deserve straightforward and honest answers from Ms. Raskin before having to cast a vote on her nomination," Toomey added.
 “Her fitness to serve, her judgment and her probity are of utmost importance because Ms. Raskin is being considered for a 10-year term at the nation’s independent central bank and foremost financial regulator.
 This isn’t a garden-variety political appointment.”